OsamaZahid22/Decentralized_Lottery_Game/README.md

 # Decentralized_Lottery_Game

-### A simple 'n' player lottery game based upon True Randomness by using CHAINLINKVRFS for randomness and The Graph for inedexing.
+### A simple 'n' player lottery game based upon True Randomness by using CHAINLINKVRFS for randomness and The Graph for indexing.

 ## Usage